Acupuncture is a form of Traditional Chinese Medicine (TCM). For over

 It’s very possible you’ll visit your acupuncturist frequently in the beginning.
 After you’ve been treated, you may reach a level where you don’t need regular visits.
 This is something you and the practitioner can work out together.

 Insurance coverage for acupuncture depends on your plan and provider.
-In 2012, only 25 percent of people who used acupuncture had some measure of insurance coverage for the treatment.
+In 2012, only

 Some large health insurance companies do cover acupuncture.
 However, they may not pay for every claim.
 Instead, they may limit coverage to those with specific conditions, such as chronic pain.